 1904 - Present The Mount Vernon Public Library was chartered by the State of New York in March, 1896.
 Andrew Carnegie, the retired steel tycoon and benefactor of libraries, donated $50,000 in 1904 for the construction of the building.
 The library, a neoclassical revival style building, was designed by Edward L. Tilton, a noted architect in the design of libraries.

+The Westchester Women's Club played a strong advocacy role in the establishment of the Children's Department.
 New additions were made to the Library in 1909 and 1925.
-The first was financed by another Carnegie gift of $20,000 and the second by a school bond issue of $125,000.
+The first was financed by another Carnegie gift of $20,000, and the second by a school bond issue of $125,000.

 In 1929, another school bond issue of $125,000 was voted to purchase adjacent property to provide room for expansion.
-In the late 1930's, a building program was undertaken that shaped the Library, as we know it today.
+In the late 1930's a building program was undertaken that shaped the Library as we know it today.
 Ground was broken in 1937 for the third addition to the building, a new South wing.
 Work was completed in 1938.

+In 1958, the library became the Central Library of the newly formed Westchester Library System.
 It is the largest Library in Westchester County and the sixth largest in New York State.
-Starting with about 5,000 books in 1896, the Library's collection houses over more than 500,000 volumes and subscribes to approximately 800 current magazines, journals and newspapers
+Starting with about 5,000 books in 1896, the Library's collection now houses more than 500,000 volumes, and subscribes to approximately 800 current magazines, journals, and newspapers.